bobmorane83/Giant-CanBus/README.md

 ```
 I use listen-only for now (safer).

-and install can utils
+and installed can utils
 ```
 sudo apt-get install can-utils
 ```

-I also setup the Raspberry as Wifi AP.
+I also setted up the Raspberry as Wifi AP.

 # Let's bind all together

-I install the Raspbery in a small box
+I installed the Raspbery in a small box

 ![alt text](https://github.com/bobmorane83/Giant-CanBus/blob/main/resources/photos/box1.jpeg)

-Then connect the Ridecontrol One
+Then connected the Ridecontrol One

 ![alt text](https://github.com/bobmorane83/Giant-CanBus/blob/main/resources/photos/sniffer1.jpeg)